So You Are Pregnant: How To Navigate Exercise Safely

 While you may not be showing, it is important that in the early stages you understand that there are LOTS of changes going on.
 Take the time to rethink you current exercise regime.
 If possible always tell you fitness coach, even if your news is not public knowledge.
 They will be in a much better place to support you to make the changes needed to your workouts.
 If you are suffering from morning sickness or fatigue, take the time to rest but also know that light exercise can help you feel more energised too.
 Avoid overheating and there may be times when rest is best.
 You also should get started on pelvic floor exercises, posture and core stability straight away and know that you are starting a 9 month training program for the best prize of all.

 Do you want more guidance on exercises to do at home or in the gym during pregnancy?
-Register here, to put you name on the pre-sale list for our prenatal exercise program.
+Come into the studio to chat.

 Ange Drake is an personal trainer, women’s empowerment coach and fitness blogger in the northern suburbs of Melbourne.
 She is the director of one of the few womens’ only strength training gyms in Melbourne, 23W.
 Ange helps women to learn how to use strength based training, nutritional strategies and a positive mindset to transform their bodies, relationship with food and mind.